 But what makes me "me" isn’t the fact that I create stuff, I make music, I make art – what makes me "me" is my spirit and my soul and my sense of humour and my feelings.

 I found it really difficult looking in the mirror and seeing my hair in patches.
 It took me about a week to start thinking 'oh, this bald look is actually really cool, I shouldn’t be ashamed of it'.
 It’s a sign of healing – chemo is an amazing thing that can kill cancer cells.

-"I’ve been putting on glitter every time I go in for chemo, which I call my 'dragon transformation' – it’s like I’m going through a training programme (AKA chemo) to become as strong and fearless as a dragon.
-I always put on glitter and my shiniest, comfiest clothes for chemo and walk in there like I’m going to a party – it just makes me feel so much more fierce!
+I put on glitter every time I went in for chemo, which I called my "dragon transformation" – it’s like I was going through a training programme (AKA chemo) to become as strong and fearless as a dragon.

 It is hard looking at yourself in the mirror and not seeing 'you' as you see yourself on the inside, but that allows you go to much deeper.
 I’ve worked so hard to love myself throughout this process, love myself whatever state I’m in or what I’m able to do.

 I found it really difficult looking in the mirror and seeing my hair in patches